 where

 and $\Lambda_1,\ldots, \Lambda_k$ are the $k$ first Lyapunov exponents given by Theorem \ref{thm:fullFK}. \end{theorem}

 Theorem \ref{T2.10} is proved in Section \ref{PT2.10}.
 This result generalises the theorem of convergence of finite-time Lyapunov exponents towards the average conditioned first Lyapunov exponent in conditional probability \cite[Theorem 3.9]{Engel2019ConditionedSystems}.
-Indeed, now recall that the Lyapunov exponents $\Lambda_i$ are not defined with respect to a quasi-ergodic measure of an extended process anymore.
-As a matter of fact, the existence and uniqueness of such measure need not to be assumed and the $Q$-process setting covers cases where this does not hold (see Example \ref{ex:uncoupled}).
+Indeed, now recall that the Lyapunov exponents $\Lambda_i$ are no longer defined with respect to a quasi-ergodic distribution of an extended process.
+The existence and uniqueness of such a measure need not be assumed, and the $Q$-process setting covers cases where this does not hold (see Example \ref{ex:uncoupled}).
 However, in non-degenerate examples, one can in general compute the full spectrum of Lyapunov exponents with formulae we derive in Section \ref{sec:4}.

 \begin{example}[Uncoupled stochastic differential equation] Consider the simple uncoupled two-dimensional SDE